sheldonsebastian/ragas_llm_eval_notes/README.md

-# ragas_llm_eval_explore
+# Exploring RAGAS for evaluating LLMs

 Repository to explore LLM Evaluations using RAGAS framework